GoogleChrome/chromerootprogram/content/index.md

 Applicant PKI hierarchies MUST provide evidence of at least one (1) complete audit by disclosing the applicable ETSI Audit Attestation Letter(s) or WebTrust Assurance Report(s) to the CCADB before submitting a CCADB Root Inclusion Request to Google Chrome.
 The initial complete audit SHOULD cover a period of at least 180 calendar days.

-For Applicant PKI hierarchies subject of a CCADB Root Inclusion Request submitted to Google Chrome **on or after September 15, 2025**:
+For Applicant PKI hierarchies subject of a CCADB Root Inclusion Request submitted to Google Chrome:

 -  Except for Externally-operated CAs, when CAs in the hierarchy are assessed against:
     -  **only a single audit scheme** (e.g., all CAs in the hierarchy are only assessed against the WebTrust scheme), they MUST fall under a single audit scope (i.e., represented in a single WebTrust Assurance Report) for the assessed criteria (e.g., (a) WebTrust Principles and Criteria for Certification Authorities, (b) WebTrust Principles and Criteria for Certification Authorities - Network Security, (c) WebTrust Principles and Criteria for Certification Authorities - SSL Baseline, or (4) WebTrust for CA - Extended Validation - SSL).